-Revolts against authority are common in history, but revolutions are less so.
-The first real revolution occurred in England during the seventeenth century, but they became more common in the eighteenth century and were a major feature of European and world history until the late twentieth century.
+Revolts against authority are frequent in history, but revolutions are less so.
+They become more common in the late eighteenth century and have been a major feature of European and world history until the late twentieth century.
 How does a revolution differ from a revolt?
-What are the common features of a revolution?
 Why do they differ from one another?
 Are they positive or negative in their effects?
 Why are they violent?
-These are some of the questions that the course will attempt to answer, by focusing on four revolutions which did bring about radical change and one which failed to: the French Revolution of 1789, the Paris Commune of 1871, the Russian revolution of 1917 and the United Irish rebellion of 1798.
+Must they involve social as well as political upheaval?
+These are some of the questions that the course will attempt to answer - by focussing on four revolutions that did bring about radical change.
+Two of these revolutions occurred in the late eighteenth century, the American of the 1770s, the French of 1789, and the other two in the early twentieth century, the Russian of 1917 and the Irish of 1916-22.